willhk10/Engineering_4_Notebook/README.md

             blanks = blanks[:b] + word[b] + blanks[b + 1:] #changing the blank line to the correct guess
     return blanks
 ```
+this works by repeating through an if statement the amount of times that a correct guess is in the word given by the user.
+"Blanks" is initially a word with equal length to the word to guess, but it is all underlines.
+The code counts through each value in the word to determine where the guess is in the initial word, and then places the guess in the according location in the blanks string.

 ---